MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 - The DAX measures for exploratory data analysis (EDA) process, along with the corresponding analysis questions can be found [here](https://mramadhankesapi.github.io/DAX-Measures-for-Rama-Kesa-Portfolio/)

 - Power BI dashboard with interactive insights can be downloaded here

+**Note**: Due to problems with my Microsoft account, the interactive Power BI content is not available in this portfolio.
+I will update it once the issue is fixed.

 ## Data Structure & initial Checks